openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 The deferred credential endpoint requires the use of an acceptance token as a bearer token.
 The acceptance token can be obtained only from the credential endpoint or batch credential endpoint. **TODO** Is the endpoint a protected resource?
-Can DPoP or MTLS be enforced?
+Can DPoP or MTLS be enforced? (see https://bitbucket.org/openid/connect/issues/1808/dpop-and-acceptance-tokens)

 **ATTACK**: An attacker can configure Mix-Up 1a.
 The attacker receives an acceptance token from the Wallet's request to the deferred credential